hs950559/coryrylan.com/_posts/2015-11-17-angular-2-observable-data-services.md

 I wont go in depth into Observables but will just cover some of the high level concepts.
 If you want a introduction to Observables check out my screen cast.

-<a href="/blog/intro-to-rxjs-observables-and-angular-2" class="btn display-block float-center col-5--max">Intro to RxJS Observables and Angular 2</a>
+<a href="/blog/intro-to-rxjs-observables-and-angular-2" class="btn display-block" bp-layout="float-center 5--max">Intro to RxJS Observables and Angular 2</a>

 The rest of this post will cover more data and application state management in a Angular 2 application.
 This post has been updated to the latest stable 2.0 release of Angular.